You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 NOTE: On a Benelli TRK251 (1 cylinder) you can set the idle speed target but the engine speed is not adjusted correctly.

-The modified values are not stored in the non-volatile memory of the ECU.
+The modified slew values are not stored in the non-volatile memory of the ECU.

 However this feature is for experts only.
 Wrong values can produce knocking or stall the motor.